 More and more students are going abroad during the summer months.
 There are a number of programmes in place to help you to identify career-related vacancies.
 BUNAC offers programmes such as Summer Camp USA, KAMP USA and Work Canada.

 ALL work can provide learning opportunities.
 You can gain valuable transferable skills in any type of part-time work, including business awareness, time-management and organisational skills.
 Use the Careers Advisory Service to help you to articulate your experience effectively in your applications and at interview.

 This can also be extremely valuable experience.
-Either by setting up your own small business (with an innovative idea and a little capital), or by gaining some very hands on responsibility with an existing small business.
+Either set up your own small business (with an innovative idea and a little capital), or gain some very hands on responsibility with an existing small business.